 SCB

 The model devised at SCB is a single country IO approach.
 It uses national economic data from the Swedish National Accounts (at the level of 94 products and industries), along with environmental pressure accounts of emissions to air by at the industry level.
-The GHG emission footprint is calculated in the current consumption-based accounts; sulphur dioxide, nitrogen oxides and ammonia will be included from autumn 2016.
+The GHG emission footprint is calculated in the current consumption-based accounts; sulphur dioxide, nitrogen oxides and ammonia is being developed .
 The footprint estimates of Swedish domestic consumption are complemented with data on the estimated environmental pressures (GHG emissions) from the imported goods and services, and the quantity of goods and services imported and exported to/from Sweden.
 As the model is a single country IO GHG emissions embedded in imported goods must be approximated.
 Emissions factors of Swedish national goods are employed as a baseline and then adjusted for each country globally using the GHG emissions from the global Edgar database (Emissions Database for Global Atmospheric Research) and GDP per country.
 These data are also further benchmarked using WIOD.

-For model method see: XXXXX
+For model method see: Sverige Naturvårdsverket (2016)

 GTAP